 - Stir until all the flour is combined.
 This is not normal bread dough (there's no kneading involved in this recipe), so you don't need to be too concerned about the appearance of the dough at this point.
 Just make sure the ingredients are combined well.

 - Cover the bowl with plastic wrap.
 It's a good idea to ensure there's adequate space left in the bowl for the dough to at least double in size.
-Place the bowl in a warm, draft-free place and let it rise for about 1 and a half hours.
+Place the bowl in a warm, draft-free place and let it rise for about one and a half hours.

 - Place a piece of parchment paper on the counter and dust it with flour.
 Rub flour on your hands and scrape the dough away from the sides of the bowl, gathering it in your hands as best you can (it may feel kind of strange and not at all like regular bread dough) and forming it into a circular loaf on the parchment paper.
 Don't worry if it still looks a little rough in places.
 This lends to the rustic look of this loaf.